-Pupils should know How Jigsaw provides the solution Mental wellbeing that mental wellbeing is a normal part of daily life, in the same way as physical health. that there is a normal range of emotions (e.g. happiness, sadness, anger, fear, surprise, nervousness) and scale of emotions that all humans experience in relation to different experiences and situations. how to recognise and talk about their emotions, including having a varied vocabulary of words to use when talking about their own and others' feelings. how to judge whether what they are feeling and how they are behaving is appropriate and proportionate. the benefits of physical exercise, time outdoors, community participation, voluntary and service-based activity on mental well-being and happiness. simple self-care techniques, including the importance of rest, time spent with friends and family and the benefits of hobbies and interests. isolation and loneliness can affect children and that it is very important for children to discuss their feelings with an adult and seek support. that bullying (including cyberbullying) has a negative and often lasting impact on mental well-being. where and how to seek support (including recognising the triggers for seeking support), including whom in school they should speak to if they are worried about their own or someone else's mental well-being or ability to control their emotions (including issues arising online).
+Pupils should know How Jigsaw provides the solution Mental wellbeing H1 that mental wellbeing is a normal part of daily life, in the same way as physical health.
+H2 that there is a normal range of emotions (e.g. happiness, sadness, anger, fear, surprise, nervousness) and scale of emotions that all humans experience in relation to different experiences and situations.
+H3 how to recognise and talk about their emotions, including having a varied vocabulary of words to use when talking about their own and others' feelings.
+H4 how to judge whether what they are feeling and how they are behaving is appropriate and proportionate.
+H5 the benefits of physical exercise, time outdoors, community participation, voluntary and service-based activity on mental well-being and happiness.
+H6 simple self-care techniques, including the importance of rest, time spent with friends and family and the benefits of hobbies and interests.
+H7 isolation and loneliness can affect children and that it is very important for children to discuss their feelings with an adult and seek support.
+H8 that bullying (including cyberbullying) has a negative and often lasting impact on mental well-being.
+H9 where and how to seek support (including recognising the triggers for seeking support), including whom in school they should speak to if they are worried about their own or someone else's mental well-being or ability to control their emotions (including issues arising online).
 All of these aspects are covered in lessons within the Puzzles Healthy Me Relationships Changing Me Celebrating Difference

-• it is common for people to experience mental ill health.
+• H10 it is common for people to experience mental ill health.
 For many people who do, the problems can be resolved if the right support is made available, especially if accessed early enough.
-Internet safety and harms that for most people the internet is an integral part of life and has many benefits. about the benefits of rationing time spent online, the risks of excessive time spent on electronic devices and the impact of positive and negative content online on their own and others' mental and physical wellbeing. how to consider the effect of their online actions on others and knowhow to recognise and display respectful behaviour online and the importance of keeping personal information private. why social media, some computer games and online gaming, for example, are age restricted. that the internet can also be a negative place where online abuse, trolling, bullying and harassment can take place, which can have a negative impact on mental health. how to be a discerning consumer of information online including understanding that information, including that from search engines, is ranked, selected and targeted.
-All of these aspects are covered in lessons within the Puzzles Relationships Healthy Me Physical health and fitness the characteristics and mental and physical benefits of an active lifestyle. the importance of building regular exercise into daily and weekly routines and how to achieve this; for example, walking or cycling to school, a daily active mile or other forms of regular, vigorous exercise. the risks associated with an inactive lifestyle (including obesity). how and when to seek support including which adults to speak to in school if they are worried about their health.
-All of these aspects are covered in lessons within the Puzzles Healthy Me Healthy eating what constitutes a healthy diet (including understanding calories and other nutritional content). the principles of planning and preparing a range of healthy meals.
-All of these aspects are covered in lessons within the Puzzles • Healthy Me
+Internet safety and harms H11 that for most people the internet is an integral part of life and has many benefits.
+H12 about the benefits of rationing time spent online, the risks of excessive time spent on electronic devices and the impact of positive and negative content online on their own and others' mental and physical wellbeing.
+H13 how to consider the effect of their online actions on others and knowhow to recognise and display respectful behaviour online and the importance of keeping personal information private.
+H14 why social media, some computer games and online gaming, for example, are age restricted.
+H15 that the internet can also be a negative place where online abuse, trolling, bullying and harassment can take place, which can have a negative impact on mental health.
+H16 how to be a discerning consumer of information online including understanding that information, including that from search engines, is ranked, selected and targeted.
+H17 where and how to report concerns and get support with issues online.
+All of these aspects are covered in lessons within the Puzzles Relationships Healthy Me Physical health and fitness H18 the characteristics and mental and physical benefits of an active lifestyle.
+H19 the importance of building regular exercise into daily and weekly routines and how to achieve this; for example, walking or cycling to school, a daily active mile or other forms of regular, vigorous exercise.
+H20 the risks associated with an inactive lifestyle (including obesity).
+H21 how and when to seek support including which adults to speak to in school if they are worried about their health.
+All of these aspects are covered in lessons within the Puzzles Healthy Me Healthy eating • H22 what constitutes a healthy diet (including understanding calories and other nutritional content).
+All of these aspects are covered in lessons within the Puzzles